 Our favorite Complaints Board removal strategy: suppression

-Suppression is the act of building up online properties and websites to outrank something negative (in this case a result from complaintsboard.com).
+Suppression an online reputation management strategy that consists of building up online properties and websites to outrank something negative (in this case a result from complaintsboard.com).
 There are a few reasons why we tend to recommend this option for most people.

 First off, you deal with the primary problem you’re having.
 Suppressing a review from Google search results when done properly has the same effect as a complete Complaints Board removal.
 By burying it you significantly eliminate the chance of anyone seeing it, which is what you’re after.